corneliusventi/corneliusventi/README.md

 ## Hi there 👋

+Senior Full Stack Developer with 6+ years of experience building and maintaining responsive websites & APIs in Orange Multimedia, Satumarket, FWD Insurance and Proxycurl.
+Recently, I led and managed the development of Teams feature implementation, including user management, team creation workflows, and access control systems.

 <!--
 **corneliusventi/corneliusventi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.